Business News: Watches & Wonders Announces 2024 Dates

 We explained the features and details of the movement in our ref.
 5236P review, but put simply, the ref.
 31-260 is probably the best self-winding movement Patek Philippe currently produces because of its aesthetics, construction, size, and features.

 As an aside, the cal.
 31-260’s hand-wind counterpart is the cal.
 30-255 found in the Calatrava ref.
 6119, which is the newest manual-wind movement developed by Patek Philippe.
-Unsurprisingly, both share similar vital stats, including a large diameter and double barrels, reflecting the brand’s current approach to movement construction.
+Unsurprisingly, both share similar vital stats, including a wide diameter and long mainsprings (the cal.
+31-260 has one barrel while the cal.
+30-255 has two), reflecting the brand’s current approach to movement construction.

 The separate finger bridges for the going train are amongst the design upgrades for the second-generation cal.
 31-260